sustainivo/sustainivo/README.md

-# Envixi
+# Sustainivo
-Envixi is a ESG management suite that allows companies to measure, manage and communicate their ESG (Environmental, Social, and Governance) performance to investors, clients, employees, and other stakeholders.
+Sustainivo is a ESG management suite that allows companies to measure, manage and communicate their ESG (Environmental, Social, and Governance) performance to investors, clients, employees, and other stakeholders.
 The project is built using the Angular framework on the frontend, with the backend developed in Node.js and the database using MongoDB.

 ## Getting Started
-To get started with Envixi, you will need to have the following prerequisites installed on your system:
+To get started with Sustainivo, you will need to have the following prerequisites installed on your system:

 1. Node.js
 2. Angular CLI